fabriziobeverina-dotcom/IntegrateMind/replit.md

 - **Styling**: Tailwind CSS with custom design tokens supporting light/dark themes
 - **Build Tool**: Vite for fast development and optimized production builds

 The color scheme features light blue as the primary color combined with a warm palette including amber, coral, and beige tones.
 This creates a calming, healing-focused aesthetic that balances cool blues with warm earth tones.
-The Paojilhuasca compass logo is prominently displayed on the landing page and journey start screen.
+The design philosophy emphasizes visual-first experiences with hero imagery, reduced text, and beautiful gradients.
+The landing page features a full-screen hero image of a person meditating on a dock with a compass symbol, creating an immediate emotional connection.
+The Paojilhuasca compass logo appears on the journey start screen.

 ### Backend Architecture
 The backend is built with Express.js and follows a REST API pattern: